 Burger Schmurger

-Dave Culwell is a musician with a grilling problem.
-After years of cooking for his family and friends, sometimes bemoaning more "burger schmurgers," he got really good at it.
-His daughter suggested he take his burger game on the road, so he started popping up at breweries, and the concept caught fire [flame emoji].
-Now you can catch these smashed burgers at Craft and Growler, where Culwell uses an 80/20 mix, pressing and searing the beef and onions together on a hot griddle.
+Burger Schmurger travels around a bit but is always worth tracking down.
+Right now you can find it at High Fives in the Knox-Henderson area.
+This pop-up of sorts is helmed by roaming chef Dave Culwell who uses an 80/20 mix, pressing and searing the beef and onions together on a hot grill.
 A slice of cheese goes over the patty while it's on the grill, dissolving into the beef and fat, rendering abstract expressionist carnivorous art.
 Go for the Maverick: two patties with smoked bacon jam held together with hope and a toasted buttery bun.
-Wash it all down with Craft and Growler's Schmurger Blonde.
+High five!

 Goodfriend Beer Garden & Burger House

-Goodfriend is a signature piece of East Dallas.
+Goodfriend is an East Dallas favorite.
 It's well worn, like those favored old Adidas or jeans, but still has energy and pep.
 The meat here is a proprietary blend (that means it's secret and they're not sharing) of all-Texas beef.
 Goodfriend boldly has a burger named for the ever-wandering chef, Anthony Bourdain.
 Fortunately, it's worthy.
-Chef David Pena builds this burger with two 6-ounce smashed patties and double American cheese is simply dressed with Kewpie mayo, pickles, lettuce and tomato.
+Chef David Pena builds this burger with two 6-ounce smashed patties and double American cheese, simply dressed with Kewpie mayo, pickles, lettuce and tomato.
 And it's perfect.

 HIDE moved from Deep Ellum to Lower Greenville and, fortunately, packed the OG Double.